Ikebana for Every Season

 In these series of workshops, Nana Bellerud will cover the basic concept, techniques, tools and equipment, and plant care for Ikebana.
-Participants may use the Garden’s vases and tools during the class or purchase a Starter kit.
+Participants may use the Garden’s vases and tools during the class or purchase a Starter Kit.

 Participants will make 1 basic style and 1 freestyle of Ikebana with emphasis on seasonal themes.

 Class will be held in the Resource Center (building closest to Springwater Trail).
-Masks will be mandatory.
-Limited to 9 participants.

 INSTRUCTOR: NANA BELLERUD